savanesoff/oregan-js-evaluation/README.md

 > Make a suggestion on whether the cursor shall flash

+While text is being navigated or edited the cursor should stop flashing displaying solid caret (implemented)

 My suggestions:

 - Enable start/end adornments as per [MUI](https://mui.com/material-ui/react-text-field/) and other standards.